Giphy/giphy-js/packages/components/README.md

 import { renderGrid } from '@giphy/js-components'
 import { GiphyFetch } from '@giphy/js-fetch-api'

-// use @giphy/js-fetch-api to fetch gifs
+// create a GIPHY API client with your api key const gf = new GiphyFetch('your api key')
-const gf = new GiphyFetch('your api key')
+// fetch 10 gifs at a time from the GIPHY Trending API as the user scrolls
-// fetch 10 gifs at a time from the GIPHY Trending API as the user scrolls (`offset` is handled by the grid) const fetchGifs = (offset) => gf.trending({ offset, limit: 10 })
+// create a fetch gifs function that takes an `offset` parameter const fetchGifs = (offset) => gf.trending({ offset, limit: 10 })
 // render a grid
 const targetEl = window.document.getElementById('giphy-grid')